 Consider a case where we want to filter rows from the table while importing it to HDFS.
 Or we do not want to bring all the columns from the table.
 We can use Sqoop arguments to get this job done.

 For this demonstration, I am using 1 mapper for simplicity.
-Following are the content of departments table in MySQL.
+The following are the content of “departments” table in MySQL.

 Now we want to bring the first 5 departments only.
 We can specify this is where clause in Sqoop Import.